-In the follow-up study, Caust and Glow (2011) highlight that the Adelaide Fringe Festival fosters entrepreneurial mindset among participating artists.
-However, their findings show that such entrepreneurialism is not primarily driven by the maximisation of profit, but ‘focus on the development of their craft, and the cultural value of their work’ (ibid, p.
+In the follow-up study, Caust and Glow (2011) highlight that the Adelaide Fringe Festival fosters an entrepreneurial mindset among participating artists.
+However, their findings show that such entrepreneurialism is not primarily driven by the maximisation of profit, but a ‘focus on the development of their craft, and the cultural value of their work’ (ibid, p.
 1).
-Although some scholars such as Becker (2007) and Rivers (2010) argue that entrepreneur is not a suitable term to describe artists, because this word is an outcome of commercial discipline.
-But Thompson and Doherty (2006, p.
+However, some scholars, such as Becker (2007) and Rivers (2010), argue that ‘entrepreneur’ is not a suitable term to describe artists, because this word is an outcome of commercial discipline.
+Yet Thompson and Doherty (2006, p.
 361) claim that ‘entrepreneurship is a way of thinking and behaving that has opportunity as its heart.
 Entrepreneurs recognise, create, engage and exploit opportunities.’
-Therefore, despite it is challenging for artists to gain satisfied incomes instantly, but by developing abilities like entrepreneurs in the festival, the participated artists potentially have long-term and sustainable influences on their future career and gain ongoing incomes.
-It is interesting as research beings to point to the long-term impacts of artists participating in a festival, focusing on the development of an entrepreneurial mindset.
+Therefore, despite the challenge for artists to gain a satisfying income instantly, by developing abilities like entrepreneurship in the festival, these participating artists have the potential to gain long-term and sustainable influences, as well as ongoing income.
+It is interesting that research beings to point to the long-term impact of artists participating in a festival, focusing on the development of an entrepreneurial mindset.

-In terms of music festival specifically, the Yaddo Music Festival (1932-1952) emerged along with the musical trend in early to the mid-twentieth century in the United States.
+Looking at one music festival specifically, the Yaddo Music Festival (1932-1952) emerged along with the musical trend in the early to mid-twentieth century in the United States.
 The festival was established due to the impetus of the American premier composer Aaron Copland.
-The purpose of this festival was to provide platform for composers to perform their compositions, which aims to promote contemporary music rather than struggling with playing the works Baroque, Classical and Romantic Period (Dowed et al., 2004).
-Many composers who took part in the Yaddo would later be featured in the performances of major symphony orchestras, higher education curricula and recordings (ibid.).
+The purpose of this festival was to provide a platform for composers to perform their compositions, which aims to promote contemporary music rather than struggling with playing the works of the Baroque, Classical and Romantic Period (Dowed et al., 2004).
+Many composers who took part in Yaddo would later be featured in the performances of major symphony orchestras, higher education curricula and recordings (ibid.).
 The idea of providing a platform for participating artists to release new works is consistent with the purpose of the Adelaide Fringe Festival.
-It appears that the participation of festivals impacted on their future careers to a large extent.
+It appears that their participation in festivals impacted on their future careers to a large extent.